 “That original idea has now expanded to include four hubs and several vehicles throughout the Yorkshire Dales.
 Our mission is to make all-terrain mobility vehicles available to borrow at outdoor locations in the Yorkshire Dales wherever need, demand and our capacity allows.

 “We are also in the process of developing audio and multisensory trails in line with our ethos of providing access for all.”

 Debbie lives at Nateby in Cumbria, which is within the boundaries of the Yorkshire Dales National Park.
 Although her home is eight miles from the farm where Amanda lives with husband Clive and their nine children, she is one of their closest neighbours and they have been friends for several years.

-Amanda said: “We are very fortunate to live in such a beautiful landscape and it’s something we should never take for granted.
+“We are very fortunate to live in such a beautiful landscape and it’s something we should never take for granted.

 “It’s important that everyone has the opportunity to have that ‘wow’ moment you only get when you are outside in the landscape and experiencing the beauty of what’s around you.

 “This charity will ensure that as many people as possible can make the most of the National Park, and enable more families to enjoy the countryside together.”

 A week-long festival including guided walks and events coincided with the launch of the charity, which also has information about access to stile-free walking routes and accessible accommodation on its website.

 A JustGiving account set up after Andy’s death raised £16,000 to purchase the first all-terrain wheelchair.
 The charity has also received donations of all-terrain vehicles and wheelchairs from TerrainHopper and TGA Mobility, as well as a handcycle from the John Sinnon Trust.